-Holding a post-graduate diploma in EU competition law from Kings College London, Andrew also clerked for the US Federal Trade Commission Bureau of Competition, and for leading Swedish law firm Advokatfirman Vinge KB.
-Andrew is licensed as a solicitor in the courts of England & Wales and as an attorney in the Washington DC and US District Courts.
+Andrew holds a post-graduate diploma in EU competition law from Kings College London, and clerked for the US Federal Trade Commission Bureau of Competition and for Advokatfirman Vinge KB, Sweden’s largest law firm.

 Andrew is a regular guest lecturer on EU Competition Law at the University of Toulouse Masters of Law Programme.
 Andrew is also a member of the International Bar Association’s competition section, as well as the Finnish-British and Norwegian British Chambers of Commerce, and the Danish-UK Association.

 2016 - Lund University, Sweden, European Business Law: Understanding the Fundamentals Certificate (Honours)